GiuseppeDev21/Pokemon-Cards/README.md

 # Pokemon Cards
-This is a project to my portfolio. <br>
+This is a project to my portfolio,in this case, it has a Display Flex <br>
-In this case, it has a Display Flex <br>
+Denpending on the first pokemon's element, the card get othe style. <br>
-Denpending on the first pokemon's element, the card get othe style. https://devgiuseppe21.github.io/Pokemon-Cards/
+https://devgiuseppe21.github.io/Pokemon-Cards/